 The services of the Directors are provided in accordance with their appointment letter.
 Directors are expected to devote such time as is necessary for the proper performance of their duties, but as a minimum they are expected to commit at least one day per month, which shall include attendance at all meetings of the Board and any sub-committees of the Board.

 Director Year of appointment Number of years completed

-Anthony Harpur 2017 2

-Andrew Morrison 2016 3
+Andrew Morrison 2016 4

+Anthony Harpur 2017 3

-Alan Hume 2018 -
+Alan Hume 2018 1

-Jonathan Bradley-Hoare 2016 3 (resigned)

-Richard Liddell 2017 2 (resigned)

 Directors' emoluments and compensation (audited)